 How technology can ease provider burnout

 If you Google “how to decrease burnout,” you will come across many strategies.
 This list can include, but is not limited to, improving work schedules, practicing mindfulness, and boundary setting.
 However, many of these are often not easily attainable, especially in the healthcare industry.

-One thing that is readily available that organizations can make use to fight burnout is technology.
+One thing that is readily available that organizations can use to fight burnout is technology.

 HIPAA compliant messaging technology can help ease provider burnout.
 Here are some real world examples we’ve seen:

 Using HIPAA-compliant texting, Cadena Family Practice was able to decrease call volume and voicemails.
 Rather than patients calling in to speak with their provider, they are now able to message in whenever is convenient to them.
 And as texting is asynchronous, their provider is able to message them back when they have a free moment.
 Patients are happy because they don’t have to wait on hold, and providers are glad to have satisfied patients and found a convenient workflow.